KWOS

 KWOS (950 AM) is a radio station broadcasting a conservative talk format.
 Licensed to Jefferson City, Missouri, United States, the station serves the Mid-Missouri area.
 The station is owned by Zimmer Radio of Mid-Missouri, Inc and features programming from Fox News Radio, Compass Media Networks, Genesis Communications Network, Premiere Networks, USA Radio Network, and Westwood One.

 History

 KWOS debuted, as KLIK in 1954.
 In 1999, the station swapped call letters with an existing station on AM 1240, becoming KWOS.

 The KWOS call sign referenced an earlier Jefferson City radio station, WOS, that was set up by Missouri Agriculture Commissioner Jewell A. Mayes to facilitate agricultural commerce.
 WOS was first licensed on February 23, 1922, and was deleted on March 27, 1936.
-The original KWOS on AM 1240 was established in 1937.
-The original 1240 KWOS was carried on 250 watts and featured programming from Mutual Broadcasting System, and from the 1950s until the mid-1970s, the station carried a Top 40 music format.
+The original KWOS (1240 AM) was established in 1937, operating with 250 watts and featuring programming from Mutual Broadcasting System.
+From the 1950s until the mid-1970s, KWOS carried a Top 40 music format.
 KWOS also formerly carried St. Louis Cardinals baseball games for 68 years from 1938 until 2006.